CLARIFYING THE CONFUSION ABOUT PSYCHIATRIC ILLNESS (www.drmjthomas.com)

 - If he stops talking, try again to get him to answer.
 If he becomes restless, thank him and leave.

-- Repeat this small talk many times until he allows you to come near and talks to you about how he is feeling.
+- Repeat this small talk many times until he allows you to come near and talk to you about how he is feeling.

 - Have the family members continue their activities near the person so that they can watch him.